Lean Games: Transforming Learning and Culture Through Play

 - Aligns with your learning objectives

-- Reflects real challenges your teams face
+- Reflects the real challenges your teams face

 - Includes measurable KPIs for each round